Soap scum is a pain in the ass. It can make your shower, glass, bath, basin, taps, tiles & even shower curtains, look gross.

 What contributes to soap scum?

-When hard water (water with a high calcium and magnesium content) is combined with most kinds of soap products and the dirt/oil/skin cells being washed from your body, it will begin to form what we call, soap scum.
+When hard water (water with a high calcium and magnesium content) is combined with most kinds of soap products (including shampoo, body wash etc.) and the dirt/oil/skin cells being washed from your body, it will begin to form what we call, soap scum.

 Be it handmade soap, liquid soap, body wash, shampoo, etc. If it bubbles & cleans any part of your hair or body, it will eventually turn into soap scum.

-Regular tap water is full of harmless minerals, such as calcium & magnesium.
+Regular tap water naturally contains harmless minerals, such as calcium & magnesium.
 They interact with the dirt & oil on our bodies or hair that the soap is trying to wash away & binds it all together.

-Most of that gets washed down the drain but if suds or splashes containing our dirt/oil/hard water combo (eww) are left on surfaces & not washed off, over time the deposits will thicken & create what we know (and hate) as soap scum.
+Most of that gets washed down the drain but if suds or splashes containing our dirt/oil/hard water combo (eww) are left on surfaces like tiles, glass screens et.c & are not washed off, over time the deposits will thicken & create what we know (and hate) as soap scum.

 How do I know if my water is hard or soft?

-The water quality in Australia is highly regulated, however the hardness, is not.
+The water quality in Australia is highly regulated and safe to drink, however the hardness levels, are not.
 Depending on where you are in Australia, your water can vary quite a lot.
-Even in the same state!
+Even in the same state or a few suburbs away!
+Consider what the water is like in an older neighbourhood vs a new estate.
+The pipes can drastically impact your water.

 If you get limescale building up on your shower nozzle or in your kettle, you have hard water.